 Wednesday, January 9, 2019

-Soldier from France in 1700s — Jean-Baptiste Ravellette
+The Final Force From France — Jean-Baptiste Ravellette

 B. 14 Dec 1724 in Morannes, Maine-et-Loire, France